 What is the pavilion?

-The Food4Climate pavilion is a 130 sqm2 space within the Blue Zone that will be open from Monday 7 November to Friday 18 November.
-Partnering organisations will host events to bring food system transformation and sustainable diets to the heart of COP27, mainstreaming a transition toward diverse and resilient food production and consumption systems.
+The Food4Climate pavilion is a space within the Blue Zone that will be open from Thursday 30 November to 12 December.
+Partnering organisations will host events to bring food system transformation and sustainable diets to the heart of COP28, mainstreaming a transition toward diverse and resilient food production and consumption systems.

 Who are the organisations behind the Food4Climate pavilion?